 If all the objects of the slide are grouped, you must first ungroup them.
 Select the group then select Arrange > Ungroup.

 Now, we can delete everything on the left side of the large circle.
-Click-and-drag to select multiple objects then right-click and select the Cut option.
+Click-and-drag to select more than one object.
+Then right-click and select the Cut option.